realm/realm-java/tightdb-example/README.txt

    This will generate custom classes for your tables in "com.tightdb.generated".
    The first time this is done, Eclipse will installadditional plugins if not already present.

+   Note: You may notice "[INFO]" messages like this:
+   "[INFO] diagnostic ...\tightdb-example\src\main\java\com\tightdb\example\Example.java:8:
+    error: package     com.tightdb.generated does not exist" These can safely be ignored.

 3. Refresh the project (F5) and the generated classes are available with full autocompletion etc.

 You can now run your application again.